qkicen/A-large-scale-container-dataset-and-a-baseline-method-for-container-hole-localization/README.md

 ## Citation
 Please cite our papers if you find it useful:

-Diao, Yunfeng, Xin Tang, He-Nan Wang, Emma Taylor, Shirui Xiao, Mengtian Xie and Wenming Cheng.
+Yunfeng Diao, Xin Tang, He Wang, Emma Taylor, Shirui Xiao, Mengtian Xie and Wenming Cheng.
 “A large-scale container dataset and a baseline method for container hole localization.”
 J. Real Time Image Process.
 19 (2022): 577-589.

 @article{Diao2022ALC,
   title={A large-scale container dataset and a baseline method for container hole localization},